dirko/dirko.github.io/_posts/2016-04-02-Bidirectional-LSTMs-with-Keras.md

 [CoNLL named entity](http://www.cnts.ua.ac.be/conll2003/ner/) task.

 *Thanks for all @fchollet and the multitude of people working on Keras!
-(and Theano, and Tensorflow, and Python - opensource is amazing)*
+(and Theano, and Tensorflow, and Python---opensource is amazing)*